gymrek-lab/TRTools/README.rst

 Publishing
 ----------
-If you are a trtools maintainer and wish to publish changes from the develop branch into master and distribute them to PyPI and bioconda, please see PUBLISHING.rst in the root of the git repo.
+If you are a TRTools maintainer and wish to publish changes from the develop branch into master and distribute them to PyPI and bioconda, please see PUBLISHING.rst in the root of the git repo.
 If you are a community member and would like that to happen, contact us (see below).